rust-lang/infra-team/about/README.md

 - _Reliable_: The infrastructure should be accessible when needed and should work as expected.
+- _Observable_: The infrastructure should be observable when needed and should provide insights into its performance and usage.
+- _Secure_: As Rust is used more widely and in more critical applications, security becomes ever more important.
-- _Secure_: It should be secure to interact with the infrastructure.
+  It should be secure to interact with the infrastructure.
+  We need to proactively improve our infrastructure and processes to address threats.
 - _Fast_: We want to optimize our infrastructure so that it's as fast as possible, to optimize the developer experience.
+- _Financially responsible_: We need to ensure that the Rust Foundation and its sponsors can cover the costs of our current and future infrastructure needs.
+  This requires us to understand our cost structure and trends, and take measures to ensure we grow sustainably.
-- _Financially responsible_: Even though parts of the infrastructure are sponsored, we want to optimize our infrastructure so that we ask the least amount of money possible.
+  Also, even though parts of the infrastructure are sponsored, to guarantee the long-term sustainability of the sponsorships, we want to optimize our infrastructure so that we ask the least amount of money possible.
 - _Easy to maintain_: Maintaining our infrastructure should be as easy as possible.
 E.g.:
-  - we want to automate as much as possible the maintenance of the infrastructure, so that maintainers can focus on more important things.
+  - we want to automate as much as possible the maintenance and the operational processes of the infrastructure, so that maintainers can focus on more important things.
   - we want to refactor our code so that it's easier to read and edit.
+  - we want to document our infrastructure so that it's easier to understand.
 - _Easy to contribute to_: We want external contributors to be able to contribute to the infrastructure easily.